hiero-ledger/hiero-mirror-node/README.md

 Hiero-based network is derived based on the consensus reached by the main nodes.
 That trust is transferred to the mirror nodes using cryptographic signatures on a chain of files.

-Eventually, the mirror nodes will be able to run the same code as a consensus nodes so that they can see the transactions in real time.
+Eventually, the mirror nodes will be able to run the same code as a consensus node so that they can see the transactions in real time.
 To make the initial deployments easier, the mirror node strives to take away the burden of running a full consensus node through creation of periodic files that contain processed information (such as account balances or transaction records), and have the full trust of the main nodes.
 The mirror node software reduces the processing burden